Team Role: Graphics Programmer / Secondary Lead

 The fan favorite wireframe mode in action, showcasing the low-poly models I created during the month for the project.

-This was one of the times where model id's got mismatched during a build process.
+This was one of the times when model IDs got mismatched during a build process.
 It was quite funny to see the player shooting out planes and bullets so I thought I would add it here.

-For the health display system, I decided on using custom 3D Heart models that rotated.
+For the health display system, I decided to use custom 3D Heart models that rotated.

-One of the earlier implementations of the main menu that I managed to make, which results in incorrect model id's.
+One of the earlier implementations of the main menu that I managed to make, which resulted in incorrect model IDs.

 Some gameplay of our game in Wave 1, where the player bravely fights off the oncoming enemies!

-Every entity model has a unique destroyed model that displays when they are wiped out.
+Every entity model has a unique destroyed model that displays when wiped out.